Cecish/pso-lib-cop/README.md

 In Objectif.h
 - You can choose which function to execute in the "()" operator.
-The library comes with a selection functions which can be used to for functions global minimum approximation: sphere function, sum squares function, Rastrigin function, Rosenbrock function, Trid function.
+The library comes with a selection functions which can be used for functions global minimum approximation: sphere function, sum squares function, Rastrigin function, Rosenbrock function, Trid function.
 - WARNING: you must choose the search space corresponding to the function chosen in the Objectif constructor.

 ## Important note: